djvanderlaan/simplermarkdown/README.md

 By using the `output_raw` filter, any other output can be generated.
 This function will run the code, capture any output and put that directly into the resulting markdown document.
-For example, let's print a list with all of the iris species:
+For example, let’s print a list with all of the iris species:

     ```{.R fun=output_raw}